Advertiser Disclosure

 Avianca 787-8 business class seat map.
 Image Credit: SeatGuru

-The most private seats will be near the rear of the plane, away from the 2 lavatories and galleys at the front of the aircraft.
-We’d recommend choosing 6A or 6K for solo travelers due to the absence of foot traffic near your seat.
-For couples traveling together, you can choose either 6D/6E or 7D/7E to maximize your privacy and seclusion from the rest of the business class cabin.
+The most private seats are near the rear of the plane, away from the 2 lavatories and galleys at the front.
+Because of the absence of foot traffic near these seats, we recommend choosing 6A or 6K for solo travelers.
+For couples traveling together, you can choose either 6D and 6E or 7D and 7E to maximize your privacy and seclusion from the rest of the business class cabin.

-You’ll want to avoid 5A and 5K in general because these seats are missing 1 window and are directly next to the in-flight bar.
+Avoid 5A and 5K, because these seats have 1 less window and are directly next to the inflight bar.

 Here are the U.S. routes on which Avianca’s 787-8 can sometimes be found: